 - Dermatology — This rotation will allow residents to gain knowledge and clinical expertise in the evaluation, diagnosis, and management of dermatopathologic disorders.

 - Internal Medicine — This rotation will serve to introduce the resident to the fundamental principle of clinical internal medicine.
 Residents will function as third-year medical students under the supervision of medical interns in direct care of patients in the medical wards.
 In addition, this rotation will serve to strengthen the resident’s skills in obtaining a medical history, performing a physical examination, and the principles of laboratory medicine.

 - Neuroradiology — This rotation will allow residents to gain an understanding of the principles and techniques of head and neck radiology, including plain films, tomography, CT, MRI, and vascular imaging.

-- Oral and Maxillofacial Surgery — This rotation will enable residents to gain clinical experience in the management of soft tissue trauma, treatment of fractures to the facial skeleton, and perioperative assessment of patients undergoing various oral and maxillofacial surgical procedures (temporomandibular joint arthroscopy and / or surgery, tumor surgery [of benign and malignant lesions], preprosthetic surgery [including implants], orthognathic surgery, reconstructive surgery, dentoalveolar surgery, cosmetic surgery, craniofacial surgery, cleft lip and palate surgery).
+- Oral and Maxillofacial Surgery — This rotation will enable residents to gain clinical experience in surgical management and perioperative assessment of patients undergoing various oral and maxillofacial surgical procedures including TMJ arthroscopy, tumor surgery, orthognathic surgery, dentoalveolar surgery, and craniofacial reconstructive surgery.